Grikxx/Icon-Pack/README.md

 ## Installation

 ### 1. Download the Theme
-Just download the from the release and extract the file or Clone this repository directly into your local icons directory:
+Just download the from the release and extract the file and pase it to `~/.local/share/icons/`

+### OR

+Clone this repository directly into your local icons directory:

 ```bash
 git clone [https://github.com/Grikxx/Icon-Pack.git](https://github.com/Grikxx/Icon-Pack.git) ~/.local/share/icons/Icon-Pack